Dublin to Edinburgh (DUB–EDI) — Airlines, Schedules & Connections

 No flights match your filters.

-DUB–EDI is served by 5 airlines with nonstop service.
-Aer Lingus, Ryanair and British Airways lead the route.
-The flight covers 209 miles in approximately 1h 5m.
-Beyond nonstop, 83 hubs offer 1-stop connections.
+DUB–EDI is served by 3 airlines with nonstop service.
+Aer Lingus, Ryanair and Ryanair UK lead the route.
+The flight covers 209 miles in approximately 1h 15m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape